GarettUnreal/FF8CardBotHelper/README.md

 # FF8CardBotHelper
-You can use this program for noncommercial use in order to assist you with winning cards games in Final Fantasy VII.
+You can use this program to assist you with winning card games in Final Fantasy VII.
 Not all rules have been implemented.

+I currently did not implement a tutorial at this time.
+I need better documentation.